Renault 5: First generation (1972–1985)

 The first images and details of the Renault 5 were published on 10 December 1971, and the car's formal launch followed on 28 January 1972.

-The Renault 5 was styled by Michel Boué, who designed the car in his spare time, outside of his normal duties.
-When Renault executives learned of Boué's work, they were so impressed by his concept they immediately authorized a formal development program.
+The Renault 5 was styled by Michel Boué, who designed the car in his spare time, outside of his regular duties.
+When Renault executives learned of Boué's work, they were so impressed by his concept that they immediately authorized a formal development program.
 The R5 featured a steeply sloping rear hatchback.
-Boué had wanted the tail-lights to go all the way up from the bumper into the C-pillar, in the fashion of the much later Fiat Punto and Volvo 850 estate/wagon, but the lights remained at a more conventional level.
+Boué had wanted the tail-lights to go all the way up from the bumper into the C-pillar, in the fashion of the much later Fiat Punto and Volvo 850 estate, but the lights remained at a more conventional level.

-It was launched onto the right-hand drive UK market in the autumn of 1972, where alongside the recently launched Fiat 127 it competed as an imported but more modern alternative to British Leyland's Mini and Chrysler Europe's Hillman Imp — and without competitors from Ford or Vauxhall.
+It was launched onto the right-hand drive U.K. market in the autumn of 1972, where alongside the recently launched Fiat 127 it competed as an imported but more modern alternative to British Leyland's Mini and Chrysler Europe's Hillman Imp — and without competitors from Ford or Vauxhall.

-The 5 narrowly missed out on the 1973 European Car of the Year award, which was instead given to the Audi 80.
+The Renault 5 narrowly missed out on the 1973 European Car of the Year award, which was instead given to the Audi 80.

 Boué died of cancer at the end of 1972, just a few months after the car he designed was launched.

 The R5 borrowed mechanicals from the successful Renault 4, using a longitudinally-mounted engine driving the front wheels with torsion bar suspension.
 OHV engines were the same as the Renault 4 and larger Renault 8.
 At the car's launch, the 782 cc and 956 cc versions were available depending on the model level.
 A "5TS/5LS" with the 1,289 cc engine from the Renault 12 was added from April 1974.
-As on the Renault 4, entry-level Renault 5s had their engine sizes increased to 845 cc in 1976, and at the top of the range later models included the 1,397 cc version.
+As on the Renault 4, entry-level Renault 5s had their engine sizes increased to 845 cc in 1976, and at the top of the range, later models included the 1,397 cc version.

-It was one of the first modern superminis, which capitalized on the new hatchback design, which Renault had patented on its R16, launched in 1965.
-It was launched a year after the booted version of the Fiat 127, and during the same year that the 127 became available with a hatchback.
-The R5 was launched three years before the Volkswagen Polo and Vauxhall Chevette, and four years before the Ford Fiesta - new superminis which met the growing demand for this type of car in Western Europe.
+It was one of the first modern superminis, which capitalized on the new hatchback layout which Renault had pioneered on its 1961 Renault 4, and had expanded to its mid-range Renault 16 of 1965.
+The R5 was launched a year after the Datsun 100A arrived in the UK; and after the initial, booted fastback version of the Fiat 127 (during the year, the 127 became available with a hatchback).
+However, the R5 was launched three years before the Volkswagen Polo and Vauxhall Chevette, and four years before the Ford Fiesta – new superminis which met the growing demand for this type of car in Western Europe.
 British Leyland was working on a new modern supermini during the 1970s, but the end product - the Austin Metro - was not launched until 1980.
-It was also introduced one year before the Toyota Starlet, while the Datsun 100A arrived in the UK starting in 1971.
-It was introduced six months before the Honda Civic which appeared later in July.
+It was also introduced six months before the Honda Civic, which appeared later in July 1972, and one year before the Toyota Starlet.